dreamportdev/Osdev-Notes/98_Drivers/DrawingTextOnFB.md

 ## Find a Font and add it to the kernel (1 and 2)

-As already said the best place to look for a font if you are running on linux is to look into the folder `/usr/share/kbd/consolefonts`, to know the psf version i  suggest to use the tool *gbdfed*, import the font with it (use the File->Import->console font menu), and tghen go to *View->Messages*, the should be a message simila to the following:
+As already said the best place to look for a font if you are running on linux is to look into the folder `/usr/share/kbd/consolefonts`, to know the psf version the tool *gbdfed* can be used, just import the font with it (use the File->Import->console font menu), and then go to *View->Messages*, there should be a message similar to the following:

 ```
 Font converted from PSF1 to BDF.